 “Our goal is to assist each person we serve with living a personally meaningful and enjoyable life.”

-Over the past 3 decades, Cooperative for Human Services has developed many creative and innovative housing models that meet the individualized needs and preferences of adults with special needs and their family members.
+Over the past three decades, the Cooperative for Human Services has developed many creative and innovative housing models to meet the individualized needs and preferences of adults with special needs and their family members.
 Our core values and person-centered philosophy is evident in all of our homes and supports which:

 - Reflect each person’s interests, preferences and needs.